More room for face-to-face teaching activities in the new academic year

 Numerous research projects have shut down as a result of the COVID-19 crisis.
 Researchers have lost access to labs and collections, are unable to gather data, or are spending their time working in hospitals.
 This is having a major impact on the Dutch research community.
 Researchers with temporary contracts are especially at risk.
 The VSNU, NFU, NWO and ZonMw are extremely concerned about these signals and are working with the PhD Network of the Netherlands and PostDocNL to find solutions to the issues and concerns experienced by these – often young – researchers.

 These solutions are based around three guiding principles.
 Firstly: health is more important than research.
-Deans and institution directors are responsible for deciding which types of research require actual physical presence at research facilities, and which types of research should continue despite the current circumstances.
+The Executive Board, Deans and institution directors are responsible for deciding which types of research require actual physical presence at research facilities, and which types of research should continue despite the current circumstances.
 They take these decisions on the basis of recommendations from the research group leader and RIVM guidelines.
 The deans and institution directors serve as initial points of contact for staff in unclear cases or in situations where a research project has been wrongfully designated as essential.
 The second guiding principle dictates that researchers should reasonably be able to complete any research projects that have run into problems or been delayed as a result of the COVID-19 crisis at a later time.
 The third principle specifies that the diversity of problems cannot be addressed through any single one-size-fits-all solution.
 The research organisations have called for appropriate measures to ensure that research projects can be completed: the adjustment of procedures for pursuing a doctorate, additional time/money in the event of delayed research projects, the adjustment of research plans etc. The form these measures ultimately take in practice will depend on the relevant source of funding and the agreements concluded with that source.
 In response to the current exceptional circumstances, the research organisations have also called for a broader, more lenient approach to the 'recognition and valuation' of individual contributions, in line with the position paper 'Room for everyone's talent'.

 The universities and other research organisations are currently discussing various urgent areas for attention with the Ministries of Education, Culture and Science, of Economic Affairs and Climate Policy, of Social Affairs and Employment and of Health, Welfare and Sport.
 Topics under discussion include the costs of further delays, the options for extending research and post-doctoral research contracts beyond the current four-year period or extending more than two appointments, and the options for extending residence permits for international staff on a temporary employment contract that is set to expire in the short term.
 The organisations are also seeking support for custom solutions from other sources of funding, such as businesses and international grant providers such as the EU.